 This easy marinated goat cheese is a testament to the fact that sometimes the simplest of things are the best!
-A perfect appetizer!
+A perfect and perfectly simple appetizer for any time of year!

 marinated goat cheese in small white bowls with knife

-This Easy Marinated Goat Cheese with Crostini is one of my favourite holiday treats, not just because it’s easy and not just because it’s delicious goat cheese, but because it’s one of those simplicity meets perfection things.
+This simple marinated goat cheese is one of my favourite appetizers, not just because it’s incredibly easy to make and not just because it’s delicious goat cheese, but because it’s one of those simplicity meets perfection things.
 And I love when I discover that!

-I like to keep my crostini a touch on the soft side, so I brush with olive oil and watch closely so they don’t over-cook.
-They’re just easier to eat and more pleasant than having a rock-hard crostini, I think.
+• I like to keep my crostini a touch on the soft side, so I brush with olive oil and watch closely so they don’t over-cook.
+They’re just easier to eat and more pleasant than having a rock-hard crostini.

 Try this marinated goat cheese warm!
 Simply place a few rounds into an oven-proof dish and warm in a 325F oven for 15-20 minutes.